Sparx Neo 7 Ultra price in Pakistan July 2023

 Sparx S9 runs on the Android 12 operating system.
 The device is...

-Sparx Neo 7 Ultra is currently available on the market with great features.
+Sparx Neo 7 Ultra is now available on the market at an affordable price.
+The phone has amazing features and specs.

-The device has a 6.7-inch IPS LCD capacitive touchscreen display with a resolution of 720 x 1612 pixels and 264 pixels per inch.
+It comes with a 6.5-inch IPS LCD capacitive touchscreen display with a resolution of 720 x 1612 pixels and 264 pixels per inch.

-It comes with a 2.0 GHz octa-core processor, and the GPU is called the PowerVR GE8320.

-The Sparx Neo 7 Ultra features a dual-camera setup on the back.
+The Sparx Neo 7 Ultra features a dual-camera setup on the rear with an LED flash.

+The gadget is powered by a 2.0 GHz octa-core processor and an Unisoc Tiger T616 chipset.

+The device’s GPU is called the Mali-G57 MP1, and the operating system is Android 12.

-The smartphone is powered by a 5000 mAh and supports fast charging at 18 W.
+The Sparx Neo 7 battery capacity is 5000 mAh with fast charging support at 18 W.

 Sparx Neo 7 Ultra price in Pakistan